 Buyers choose Cala d’Or for its sea view villas and apartments near the beach, with frontline villas very rarely exceeding €5.000,000.

-Lesser known for rental, the centre of Mallorca presents a different type of property.
-Defined by its proximity to the Sierra de Tramuntana, places like Alaró and Santa Maria are popular for families and those wishing to settle on Mallorca all year-round.
+Defined by its proximity to the Sierra de Tramuntana, places like Alaró and Santa Maria are popular for families and those wishing to settle in Mallorca permanently.
 The countryside in this part of the island is at its most expansive and comes well-recommended for buyers looking for a country house or finca with outbuildings.
-Particularly on the outskirts of little country towns, you’ll find lots of opportunity to buy a property with land.
+Particularly on the outskirts of its little country towns, you’ll find lots of opportunity to buy a property with land.
 This will suit buyers looking to keep livestock or start their own farm.

 Alaró at one stage was barely picked-up by Mallorca’s luxury real estate due to its rural, and quite isolated position.
 However, improved road access to Palma has helped put this village on the map for some of the best fincas and country houses on Mallorca.
 In areas like Los Damunts in the centre, you can step back in time to property dating back hundreds of years.
 Or for a more spacious choice than Cami Es Raiguer and Son Fiol are the perfect places to raise a family and even start your own farm.